pydanny/pydanny-event-notes/DjangoConEurope2013/bleed_for_speed.rst

     * Fast setup
     * Doesn't have as many auth services it supports

+* South
+* celery

+    * Unfair advantage for Python/Django in competitions
+    * Setup is a pain

 .. _`Two Scoops of Django`: https://2scoops.org
 .. _book: https://2scoops.org